Travis

 - npm install

-When one of the steps in the install fails, the build stops immediately and is marked as errored.
+If a step fails during installation, the build stops immediately and is marked as errored.

 You can also use apt-get or snap to install dependencies

-Skipping the Installation Phase #
+Skip the Installation Phase #

 install: skip

-Customizing the Build Phase #
+Customize the Build Phase #

 The default build command depends on the project language.
 Ruby projects use rake, the common denominator for most Ruby projects.